 You can use the Backup, Archive, and Restore interface to restore individual files or directories, or a volume or raw partition.
-See the NetBackup Backup, Archive, and Restore Getting Started Guide for instructions on performing the restore.
+See the relevant version of the NetBackup Backup, Archive, and Restore Getting Started Guide for instructions on performing the restore.
 The following topics include restore notes and procedures unique to certain components of Snapshot Client.